tomkerkhove/promitor/docs/deployment/index.md

 # Kubernetes
 We currently provide [a helm chart](https://github.com/tomkerkhove/promitor/tree/master/charts) which deploys all the required infrastructure on your Kubernetes cluster.

+Some basic commands to get you up and running: az group create -n promitor -l westus2 az aks create -n promitor -g promitor -l westus2 --generate-ssh-keys az ad sp create-for-rbac --role='Contributor' --scope="/subscriptions/<subscriptionId>/resourceGroups/promitor"

+Which will return back an Application Id, Application Password, and Tenant.

-Once downloaded, you can edit the values.yaml file or create your own.
-Make sure to fill out the following mandatory fields:
+You can then edit the values.yaml, or take a look at charts/local-values.yaml.example to create your own and see which values are needed to minimally run the chart.
-- Application Id
-- Application Key
-- Tenant Id
-- Subscription Id
-- Metrics configuration

 After filling out the required fields, you can then deploy the chart by running this command:
 ```